What You’ll Learn

 - Categorize each location.
 For example, you may have a regional boutique, office supply chain or multi-location market.

-All of this may sound tedious, but your various business locations are actually under one Google My Business account, so it’s really easy!
+To benefit your multi-location SEO goals, be sure to personalize all of this information for each individual location.
+While this may sound tedious, all of your various business locations are actually under one Google My Business account, so it’s really easy!
 You can even use a bulk upload spreadsheet if you have a ton of locations.

 The key here is to make sure your business name, address, and phone number for each location are consistent across platforms.